onedesign/craft-starter/README.md

 **NOTE**
 Plugins are not installed or activated through this process.
 You'll have to go into the admin and install them after creating a project

+## Hosting (Heroku)
+This repo is configured to be able to run on Heroku.
+Since Craft doesn't come ready for it out of the box, there are a few configurations that were added:

+- `composer.json` includes php extensions and php version info
+- `onedesign/onelogger@2.x` is included to send Craft logs to `php://stderr` which shows logs in the Heroku log console
+- `yiisoft/yii2-redis` is included to allow for using redis for session and data caching
+- `config/db.php` and `config/general.php` have been updated to respond to certain ENV vars.
+See `.env.example`

 ## Resources

 #### Official Resources